Article 55 out of 262

-Functional skills are to be reinstated as an alternative qualification for Level 3 early years educators, the childcare minister Caroline Dinenage announced this morning at the Childcare Expo in London.
+Functional Skills are to be reinstated as an alternative qualification for Level 3 early years educators, the childcare minister Caroline Dinenage announced at the Childcare Expo in London on 3 March.

-In a speech, launching the Government's Early Years Workforce Strategy (published today), the minister promised to include functional skills alongside GCSE grade C or above in maths and English as requirements for the Level 3 early years' educator qualification.
+In a speech, launching the Government's Early Years Workforce Strategy, the minister promised to include Functional Skills alongside GCSE grade C or above in Maths and English as requirements for the Level 3 early years' educator qualification.

-The Government’s long-awaited U-turn on its previous policy (which had recognised only GCSEs), is part of its wider plans to implement a sector workforce strategy and amend the Early Years Foundation Stage.
+The Government’s long-awaited U-turn on its previous policy (which had recognised only GCSEs), is part of its wider plans to implement a sector workforce strategy and amend the Early Years Foundation Stage (EYFS).

 "Many people have asked me why it has taken so long - but it takes ever such a long time to change legislation and this has been done very quickly."

 The minister's announcement was applauded by attendees at the Childcare Expo who gathered to listen to her speech.

 Level 2 staff left to work in call centre